 Ranged Attacks

-In order to make a Ranged Attack, a model must have a Ranged Weapon and cannot be within 1" of an enemy model unless specifically noted otherwise.
-A model cannot make a Ranged Attack and Charge in the same Activation unless it uses a Ranged Weapon that has the ASSAULT keyword.
+In order to make a Ranged Attack, a model must have a Ranged Weapon and cannot be within 1" of an enemy model.
+A model cannot use a Shoot ACTION to make a Ranged Attack if it has used a Charge or Fight ACTION in the same Activation, unless it uses a Ranged Weapon that has the

 Ranged Attack Sequence